 Meal: Breakfast (Included)

-Huayna Picchu mountain ($75) and Machu Picchu mountain ($70) are available with the 2 day Inca Trail hike but need to be booked in advance and will depend on availability.
+Huayna Picchu mountain ($75) is available with the 2 day Inca Trail hike but needs to be booked in advance and will depend on availability.

 The 2 day Inca Trail hike does not include a porter to carry your belongings, so you will need to pack as light as possible to make sure you are able to carry your bag for the whole journey.